aedesign-gh/sunday/_posts/2018/august/opinions/august 26 - 1/2018-08-26-levelling-up-the-ante.md

 As of the moment, the Boholanos are helpless in combatting them fair and square.
 They only make noise in the social media.

-But there is always an end to everything and we know for sure that those who benefitted from these illegal transactions will be crucified in the days to come
+But there is always an end to everything and we know for sure that those who benefitted from these illegal transactions will be crucified in the days to come.

 For comments, suggestions and non-violent reactions, just email to attydandanbantugan@gmail.com